MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/contribute/bugs-and-feature-requests.md

 If you find your issue already exists, add a relevant comment.
 You can also use an upvote or downvote reaction in place of a "+1" comment.

-If your issue is a question, and is not addressed in the wiki documentation, please ask the question on [Stack Overflow](https://stackoverflow.com/questions/tagged/msal) using the tag `msal`.
+If your issue is a question, and is not addressed in the wiki documentation, please ask the question on [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-ad-msal) using the tag `azure-ad-msal`.

 If you cannot find an existing issue that describes your bug or feature request, submit an issue using the guidelines below.